COVESA/cdsp/docker/README.md

 ```

 You can query what VSS nodes the server understands by asking for the VSS path list using the URL `http://localhost:8081/vsspathlist`.
 Entering that URL in your web browser will typically give you a graphical rendering of the JSON data returned.

-## With Realm data store backend
-TBA
-## With SQLite or Redis data store backend
-TBA